RevealBi/Documentation/en/dashboards/sharing-dashboards/share-a-dashboard.md

   - **Owner** permissions - the user can create, edit, share and delete.

-  - **Contributor** permissions - the user can create, edit and share but cannot delete a dashboard or folder.
-They can only edit the visualizations in the dashboard.
-If a list of dashboards has been shared with the user, they can remove the dashboads in the list but can't delete the list in itself.
+  - **Contributor** permissions - the user can create, edit, share, and delete.
+Keep in mind that the user cannot delete the item that was shared with them (Dashboard/Dashboard List).

    <img src="images/request-to-share-button.png" alt="Sending a request to the owner in order to share a dashboard" width="50%" class="responsive-img"/>

   - **Viewer** permissions - the user can view a dashboard.
 They can also share it with another user after the approval of the owner.